User-generated content strategies: why customers are your best marketers

 ROI calculation

-For companies that want to grow internationally, UGC offers local authenticity:
+For businesses looking to grow internationally, UGC offers local authenticity:

 Localization of UGC